About This Chapter

 In this lesson you will learn the definition of constant velocity, its important properties, and the equation that represents it.
 You will also see examples or applications of constant velocity.

 18. Impulse: Definition, Equation, Calculation & Examples

 In this lesson you will learn about the concept of impulse and how you can apply it to a variety of interesting situations.
 You will learn about the relationship between impulse and momentum and how to calculate impulse through a variety of examples.

 19. What Is Gravity? - Definition & Equation

-Read about the force of gravity and why what goes up must also come down.
-Learn about the equation for determining the gravitational force between two objects and the rate at which objects accelerate toward Earth.
+In this video, you'll learn about the force of gravity and why what goes up must also come down.
+You'll also learn about the equation for determining the gravitational force between two objects and the rate at which objects accelerate toward Earth.